becky-wingyan-yuen/SURV675-S2024-Assignment1/README.md

 ### Description
-(what you aim to do, where you got the data from, etc.)

 In this project we aim to investigate the trend of COVID-19 cases over the past few years.
 All data are downloaded from [JHU CSSE COVID-19 Dataset](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data).

 ### Repo Contents
-(folder structure, where they can find the data and scripts, what were the steps in creating the report)

 - [code](./code): `R` code to reproduce the graphs.
 - [data](./data): downloaded and processed data.
 - [figures](./figures): output graphs.

 ### Main findings
-(where you include the three graphs and a sentence or two on their interpretation)

 ![Alt text](./figures/fig1.jpeg)
 We can see that overall the number of cases has been increasing since 2020.